-The transverse polarisation of a fragmenting quark can also be assessed from the modulation of the distribution of the azimuthal angle of the plane containing two oppositely charged hadrons of the jet.
-This di-hadron asymmetry can be expressed as the product of the quark transversity distribution and a chiral-odd di-hadron FF, H_1^{\triangleleft} , which survives after integration over the two hadron momenta, and thus can be analyzed in the framework of collinear factorization.
+The transverse polarization of a fragmenting quark can also be assessed from the azimuthal modulation of the plane containing two oppositely charged hadrons of the jet.
+This di-hadron asymmetry can be expressed as the product of the quark transversity distribution and a chiral-odd di-hadron FF, H_1^{\swarrow} , which survives after integration over the two hadron momenta, and thus can be analyzed in the framework of collinear factorization.
 The high energy of the beam and the large acceptance of the COMPASS spectrometer have allowed us to collect in 2010 a large sample of (oppositely charged) hadron pairs.
-From the measured di-hadron asymmetries and from corresponding data of the Belle experiment fairly precise estimates of the u-quark transversity distribution could be obtained [13, 20], while the d-quark extraction has considerably larger uncertainties, very much as for the Collins asymmetry case.
-Also, a unique and original comparison between the single-hadron Collins asymmetry and the di-hadron asymmetry could be performed [21, 22].
-The conclusion of this investigation was that both the single hadron and the di-hadron transverse-spin dependent fragmentation functions are driven by the same elementary mechanism, which is very well described in the ${}^{3}P{0}$ recursive string fragmentation model [23, 24].
-A corresponding analysis with the deuteron data was not possible because of the particularly small statistics of the two hadron data sample due to the use of the small acceptance PT magnet used in the first three years of COM-PASS running.
+From the measured di-hadron asymmetries and from corresponding Belle data fairly precise estimates of the u-quark transversity distribution could be obtained [13, 19], while the d-quark extraction has considerably larger uncertainties, very much as for the Collins asymmetry case.
+Also, a unique and original comparison between the single-hadron Collins asymmetry and the di-hadron asymmetry could be performed [20, 21].
+The conclusion of this investigation was that both the single hadron and the di-hadron transverse-spin dependent fragmentation functions are driven by the same elementary mechanism, which is very well described in the ${}^{3}P{0}$ recursive string fragmentation model [22, 23].
+A corresponding analysis with the deuteron data was not possible because of the particularly small statistics of the two hadron data sample due to the use of the small acceptance PT magnet used in the first three years of COMPASS running.
 The new deuteron data therefore will provide more information both on the transversity PDFs and on the di-hadron FF.